About Mission College

 College Mission Statement

-- Encouraging students to become critical thinkers and lifelong learners;
+- Educating students to become critical thinkers and lifelong learners;

 1. The pursuit of excellence in all our endeavors.